Criminal Justice Reform

 But punishment is also inherently violent.
 There’s a reason lady justice is depicted with scales in one hand and a sword in the other.

-Punishment is turning the harm we’ve received from lawbreakers around on them, creating a cycle of punishment.
-This cycle only causes harm to everyone involved, but lets us feel like we have the moral high ground, as the “criminal” acted first.
+Punishment is turning the harm we’ve received from people accused of breaking the law around on them, creating a cycle of punishment.
+This cycle only causes harm to everyone involved, but allows us feel like we have the moral high ground because, after all, we are only responding to someone’s “criminal” behavior.

-And to keep that moral high ground, you need to feel like you’re not handing down these punishments to a person, a fellow human with their own heart and soul, their own hopes and dreams.
-No, if you want to sleep at night you need to feel like the person on the receiving end is nothing more than a criminal, forever defined by one action.
+And to keep that moral high ground, we need to feel like we’re not handing down these punishments to a person, a fellow human with their own heart and soul, their own hopes and dreams.
+No, if we want to sleep at night we need to feel like the person on the receiving end is nothing more than a criminal, forever defined by one action.

 And so the system defines what a criminal is, negating everything a person might do beyond a single criminal act.
-And it punishes that criminal in the only way it knows how – through violence.
+And it punishes that person in the only way it knows how – through violence.
 All punishment is inherently violent in nature.
 With punishment, we feel like there is moral justification for someone to suffer for their wrongdoings and mistakes.
-Instead of considering the limitless possibilities of any given human being, we only acknowledge their mistakes, imperfections, and badness.
-And this badness can only be transformed into good by inflicting punishment, guilt, shame, and violence.
+Instead of considering the limitless possibilities of any given human being, we only acknowledge their mistakes.
+Worse, we’ve allowed policies to be adopted in our names that argues that criminal behavior can only be transformed into good by inflicting punishment, guilt, shame, and violence.
 If a little bit of punishment doesn’t produce the change we seek, we try a bit more.
 Go far enough and corporal or capital punishment may seem like a reasonable option.
 It is an ignorant and disheartening belief in this country that punishment, violence, and force over people is a legitimate option to get people to change for the better.
-This kind of thinking is the root of all violence in the world, including all wars.

 And it’s no secret that this cycle of violence only perpetuates onward with no strategy for change.
 According to HealthyPeople.Gov, the United States has a 50% recidivism rate with 2 out of every 3 people being rearrested after 3 years.